Radjab-555/Layout-of-THE_SCSS/README.md

-the project is under development
+SCSS layout for the experience